VikSil/NC-backend-project/README.md

     If both return a sensible looking version number, proceed to the next step.
 Otherwise, look into [these](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) instructions for setting up Node and npm.

+1. You will also need PostgreSQL installed and password configured.
+Run the following command in terminal to see if you have it:
+    ```
+    psql
+    ```

+    If it returns something similar to this output:
+    ```
+    psql (<version> (<operating system>))
+    Type "help" for help

+    <username>=#
+    ```
+    then you are all set.
+You can exit PostgreSQL engine by typing `\q` into the terminal and continue with the next step.
+Otherwise, download appropriate PostgreSQL distributable [here](https://www.postgresql.org/download/) and follow [these](https://www.postgresql.org/docs/current/libpq-pgpass.html) docs to set up .pgpass file.

 1. Clone this repo onto your machine - follow [these](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) instructions, in case you are not familiar with cloning Git repos.
 All of the following steps assume that console commands are run from the root directory of the repo.

 1. At the root level create two files named: `.env.development` and `.env.test` These will contain environment variables necessary to connect to development and test databases respectively.